Position Title

 Publications

-• [In Press]. “stories surviving and what can a poem do? in Deborah Miranda’s Bad Indians.”
-American Indian Culture and Research Journal, 2024.
+- “stories, surviving, and what can a poem do? in Deborah Miranda’s Bad Indians” in the Special Edition issue "Still Bad Indians" from the American Indian Culture and Research Journal, 47(3), 2024.

 Membership and Service